 The Direct Attributable (DA) portion of the Surface Transportation Block Grant Program (STP) funds are designated by the FAST Act for use by Transportation Management Areas.
 By agreement between the Capital Area MPO and NCDOT, a portion of these funds is flexed for MPO transportation planning.
 STP-DA funds are used to fund major emphasis areas through studies as described in the main UPWP document.
-A total of \$2.15 million of STP-DA funds are programmed in the FY 2021 UPWP.
+A total of \$2.125 million of STP-DA funds

+Federal (STP-DA) funds: \$ 1,700,000

+Local Match (20%): \$ 425,000

+Total: \$ 2,125,000

-Federal (STP-DA) funds: \$ 2,150,000 Local Match (20%): \$ 537,500 Total: \$ 2,687,500 The Capital Area MPO uses two types of federal funds for transit planning purposes: Section 5303 and Section 5307 of the Federal Transit Act Amendments of 1991.
+The Capital Area MPO uses two types of federal funds for transit planning purposes: Section 5303 and Section 5307 of the Federal Transit Act Amendments of 1991.
 The Capital Area MPO also uses Wake Transit Tax District funds to cover the costs of administering the Wake Transit Plan.